Checking Into Deep Water Cay, The Bahamas

 Can you believe how great this place is?

-This proved true in most every way imaginable.
+This proved true in almost every way imaginable.

 From the meals, a wonderfully communal five-star dining experience where all guests eat together at long tables like family, to the in-room amenities and comforts of my 2,000+ square-foot two-story villa by the sea, the thoughtful luxuries at Deep Water Cay make you feel cared for… relaxed… at home.

 Speaking of that villa, though, it was pretty spectacular.
-Dubbed “Gumbo Limbo,” it’s located right next to The Lodge, the social hub of the island where you’ll find the pool, The Blue Hole Bar & Grill, The Dining Room, pool table, gaming room, and a cozy little gym downstairs.
+Dubbed “Gumbo Limbo,” it’s located right next to The Lodge, the social hub of the island.
+That’s where you’ll find the pool, The Blue Hole Bar & Grill, The Dining Room, pool table, gaming room, and a cozy little gym downstairs.

-The location couldn’t be better, but with three bedrooms, four baths, a sprawling gourmet kitchen, comfy living room, expansive second floor balcony extending across the entire width of the house, and sunset views like these, I hardly ever wanted to leave.
+The location couldn’t be better for enjoying the property.
+I hardly ever wanted to leave, though.
+With three bedrooms, four baths, a sprawling gourmet kitchen, comfy living room, expansive second floor balcony extending across the entire width of the house, and sunset views like these, I mean, can you blame me?

 My first-ever bonefishing adventure, a great snorkeling excursion, and some random adventuring around the island pulled me away, of course.
 Even without those diversions, though, I would’ve ventured out just to mix and mingle with the other guests and fantastic staff at Deep Water Cay.

-Like all of the best hotels and resorts I’ve been lucky enough to visit on my travels, the thing that makes Deep Water Cay most special to me is the people you meet there.
+Like all of the best hotels and resorts I’ve been lucky enough to visit on my travels, the thing that makes Deep Water Cay most special to me is the people.

 The beauty that surrounds, the ultra laid-back vibe, those smiles I mentioned earlier, and everyone gathering together at the end of each day – it all breeds a special kind of magic that goes far beyond luxurious appointments, gourmet cuisine, and the like.